To determine whether local councils provide workplaces free from sexual harassment.

 - identify ways for councils to improve their training and complaint handling

-If you are a current council employee or councillor, you can share your thoughts and experiences by participating in our survey.
-If you are a former employee or councillor or have been involved with local government in different ways, you can make a submission to VAGO.
+Current council employees or councillors shared their thoughts and experiences by participating in our survey, which has now closed.
+Former employees or councillors or those have been involved with local government in different ways made submissions to VAGO.

 Participate in our survey

-VAGO is conducting a sector-wide survey on sexual harassment in local government from June 2020.
-It will be open to all current staff and councillors at participating councils.
-VAGO has invited all councils to take part.
-To find out if your council is participating, contact your Human Resources team.
+VAGO conducted a sector-wide survey on sexual harassment in local government from June 2020.
+It was open to all current staff and councillors at participating councils.
+VAGO invited all councils to take part.
+To find out if your council participated, contact your Human Resources team.

-We will keep your responses confidential, anonymous and secure.
-Click here for more information.
+The survey has now closed.
+We will keep all responses confidential, anonymous and secure.

 Make a submission

-We are interested in hearing from individuals (such as former council employees and councillors) and organisations about their views on how councils respond to sexual harassment.
+We heard from individuals (such as former council employees and councillors) and organisations about their views on how councils respond to sexual harassment.

-We will treat all submissions confidentially.
+We treated all submissions confidentially.
 We may use material from submissions to comment on themes across the local government sector.
 We will not provide your submission to other parties without your consent, unless required by law.